 But the new song, ‘Palya Wiru Uluru’, is not a protest song.
 It gently invites all Australians and overseas travellers to embrace ‘a deeper feeling’ about this unique and precious heart of our country.

-A two track EP titled, ‘Palya Wiru Uluru’, will be launched on Sunday October 27th to commemorate the close of the climb at Uluru.
+A two track EP titled, ‘Palya Wiru Uluru’, was launched on Sunday October 27th to commemorate the close of the climb at Uluru.

 Uncle Trevor suggested including 'Solid Rock (Puli Kunpungka) Stronger Now’, which was recorded for the 30th Anniversary of ‘Solid Rock’ in 2012, but was never released.